Grant's Tomb: Form and facade

 The structure is 150 ft tall.
-It uses as little glass as possible to give the impression that the monument "would last through the ages".
+The design uses minimal glass to give the impression that the monument "would last through the ages".
 The total height was downsized from 160 ft to save money.
-Until Riverside Church to the east was completed in 1930, Grant's Tomb was the tallest structure in the area.
+Until Riverside Church to the southeast was completed in 1930, Grant's Tomb was the area's tallest structure.

 The exterior is made of North Jay, Maine, granite.
 The facade is modeled after the Mausoleum at Halicarnassus, with some differences, including the design of the roofline.
 The base of the tomb is shaped almost like a cube (actually a rectangular prism), measuring 72 ft high.
 The base measures 90 by 90 ft; it was originally intended to be 100 by 100 ft but was downsized to save money.
 Although the upper section of Grant's Tomb is cylindrical, in contrast to the square Mausoleum at Halicarnassus, both structures had a similarly proportioned base and peristyle.
 Due to the tomb's design, early visitors mistook it for a bank, house of worship, library, post office, or mansion, while later visitors confused it with the Soldiers' and Sailors' Monument to the south.